motdotla/writings/articles/visage-grid.md

 Alright, so let's build it.

 There are 3 moving parts:

 1. I need to maintain a list of people I've met
-2. I need to deliver an email with a different person each day
+2. I need to deliver an email with a different person I know each day
 3. I need a photo of each person I've met to embed in that email

-I'm a big fan of the 80/20 rule.
+I'm a big fan of the [80/20](http://en.wikipedia.org/wiki/Pareto_principle) rule.
 I'm going to approach each of these parts with it in mind.

 ## Maintaining a list of people I've met